Findings

 Qwiet the Noise

-To help prioritize the review and fixing of findings, you can toggle on Qwiet the Noise, which filters for only critical, high, reachable (if applicable), and exploitable (if applicable) findings.
+To help prioritize the review and fixing of findings, you can toggle on Qwiet the Noise, which filters for only Critical, High, Reachable (if applicable), Exploitable (if applicable), and AI Confidence (Confirmed Risk) findings.

 Filtering findings